The new DIA report: Casalesi still strong and active in Caserta

 The six-monthly report (January-June 2020) of the Anti-Mafia Investigation Directorate certified the permanence of the strong roots and the operation of the Casalesi Clan in the Caserta area.

-: Although the historic bosses have been in prison for years, according to the DIA the criminal groups of the top families, Schiavone, Zagaria and Bidognetti, have not suffered any disintegration or destabilization.
-The Casalesi clans, in addition to managing the 'usual' activities such as extortion, usury, drug trafficking, illegal gambling and betting, are organizing themselves, from the analysis of the data, in ever new ways of action, aiming at consolidating relations with that grey area of the Public Administration and entrepreneurship.
-The absence of murders, according to the DIA, is now a distinctive element of the Casalesi clan, the result of a precise strategic choice.
-The six-monthly report highlights the leadership within the cartel of the Schiavone faction.
-Furthermore, the use of drug trafficking and sale is increasingly frequent, a field that in the past, in the Casalese strategic view, was only episodically contemplated.
+Although the historic bosses have been in prison for years, the DIA (Italian Anti-Mafia Investigation Department) has not found the criminal groups of the leading families—the Schiavone, Zagaria, and Bidognetti—to have disintegrated or destabilized.
+The Casalesi clans, in addition to operating the "usual" activities of extortion, loan sharking, drug trafficking, and illegal gambling and betting, are increasingly organizing themselves, based on data analysis, in new ways of operating, focusing on strengthening relationships with that gray area of public administration and business.
+According to the DIA, the lack of homicides has become a distinctive feature of the Casalesi clan, the result of a specific strategic choice.
+The semiannual report highlights the Schiavone faction's leadership within the cartel.
+Furthermore, the use of narcotics trafficking and sale is increasingly common, a field that in the past, from the Casalesi's strategic perspective, was only occasionally contemplated.

 The gang would continue, according to the analysis, to operate in the management of public contracts and in the agri-food sector.
 The latter is of great interest also for the Zagaria group of Casapesenna, which is considered by the DIA as the one that best represents the so-called "business clan", being able to occupy, according to the report, almost in a monopoly regime, entire economic sectors.